kodethon/Problem-Formats/grade/README.md

 ## Diff

-Contains the test script used by Kodethon
+Contains the test script used by Kodethon.

 ## Dynamic

-Contains a scaffold to write a dynamic problem
+Contains a scaffold to write a dynamic problem.

 ## Utils